fire-eggs/ComicViewer/README.md

 - Asynchronous archive loading (don't have to wait for the entire zip file to load)
 - 01/03/2016: if you open a *single* image in a folder, the program will now open *all* images in the folder.
 - 04/02/2016: attempt to handle archives-containing-archives.
 Not asynchronous.
+- 01/26/2018: image files would stop loading on exception (e.g. permissions, read error)

+_Install_

+1. Copy the four files from the Executable folder to a directory on your system.
+2. Run csharp-comicviewer.exe.

+Should work on Windows 7 or later without any additional steps.